raddevon/picoAccordion/readme.md

 Simple, right?
 Put that script at the bottom of the page just inside the closing `body` tag.
 This assumes you have already imported jQuery before you run this script.
 If not, it won't work.

+## License
+picoAccordion is freely available to use and modify under the MIT license.

 ## Thanks!
 That's about it.
 If you like and/or use this plugin, I'd love to hear from you [on Twitter](http://twitter.com/raddevon).